Sportsman GEN1000i - 800/1000W Inverter Generator

 The following charts are provided to give you an idea of how some of the key specs of the Sportsman GEN1000i compare to generators of similar power (between 500 and 1500 W).

 - Autonomy holds its importance, however, it is largely dependent on the generator’s fuel capacity and so, it is nonsensible to discuss it without mentioning fuel efficiency as well.
-At an estimated fuel consumption of 0.1 GPH (gallon per hour) at 50% load, this inverter generator is one of the most fuel efficient units within its wattage category.
+With a fuel consumption rate around 0.1 GPH (gallon per hour) at 50% load, this inverter generator is one of the more fuel-efficient models within the aforementioned wattage range.
+If gasoline efficiency is at the top of your list, you may want to have a look at the Pulsar PGD16iSCO, which has great fuel efficiency, with a gas consumption of only 0.09 gallons per hour.

 Price comparison

-As you can see from this interactive chart, when compared to other 500-1500W inverter generators, the Sportsman GEN1000i is on the cheap side of the price range.
+As you can see from these interactive charts, when compared to other 500-1500W inverter generators, the Sportsman GEN1000i is on the cheap side of the price range.

 It can therefore be a really good buy if you're looking to acquire a budget generator.